 When it comes to pool fencing, the thickness of the glass is an important factor to consider.
 Generally speaking, frameless glass fence panels should have a thickness of at least 12 mm.
 Technically, you may be able to have thinner panels between 6mm and 10mm, and still meet Australian standards.
 However, there is no guarantee of this, and thinner panels are more likely to break in the event of a sudden impact and adverse weather conditions.

 Ultimately, it's not worth the risk.
 Glass panels come in a range of thicknesses, from 6mm to 18mm, depending on the size they need to cover.
 The larger the panel, the thicker a frameless glass panel should be.
 The glass walls of the pool give you the opportunity to “see through walls”, making them ideal for small spaces.
 The glass wall allows more natural lighting to be introduced into the space, making it appear larger and lighter.

 The pool walls are also great for observation and as a stylish design statement.
 The thickness of the glass starts with 12mm tempered glass; an engineer determines the thickness of the glass needed before installation.
 The glass is placed in the concrete, framing is not required.
 Don't let small spaces restrict your style.
 Give your pool an extra touch with a glass wall or glass pool windows.
 Glass panels are commonly available in sizes ranging from 6mm to 12mm.

 But if you want a thicker glass, you can also choose customizable panels that can measure up to 18mm in width.
 Professionals don't really recommend installing the 6mm to 8mm panels because they are likely to be unable to withstand strong impacts and strong winds.
 When glass panels are thicker, the chances of breaking during inclement weather are slim.
 Know that this is a necessary requirement for frameless installations.
 Regardless of the durability of your glass, but if the hardware is poorly manufactured, it will affect the integrity of the overall structure and reduce its durability.
 Now that you want to install a frameless pool fence, you need to check the thickness of the glass panels.

 Usually, panels that are not less than 12 mm thick are used for pool fencing.
 However, you can also choose thicker glass for your safety and satisfaction.
 The thickness of the glass increases its durability and longevity.
 You should also consider natural causes such as strong winds, storms and heavy rains when choosing glass fence.
 Glass thickness starts with 12mm tempered laminated glass; engineer determines required glass thickness before installation.

 This glass is placed in concrete, no frame required.
 Glass panels also withstand high wind loads and the thicker the glass, the more likely it will not break during strong gusts of wind or other weather events.
 Also, you don't have to worry about children climbing over the fence either because the glass panels are slippery.
 If you are thinking of installing a glass fence for swimming pools, one of the main things you need to consider is what type of glass you would require.
 Premium compression spigots should be used for frameless glass fencing to provide the panels with maximum stability.
 Frameless fence has more support, so 10mm glass panels can be used, however, the cost savings on glass is usually compensated by more expensive posts.
 Talking to Iron Glass, experts in frameless pool fencing, will help you find the best option for your home.

 The compression spigots use a through bolt system that anchors the glass to the spigot, creating a stronger overall fence.
 The glass windows of the pool give you the opportunity to “see through walls”, making them ideal for small spaces.
 If you plan to use premium compression spigots, you'll need to use glass that has the mounting holes pre-drilled into the glass.
 Ideally, you should choose the type of glass that can withstand extreme weather conditions, strong winds and strong impacts.
-Word Of Mouth Fencing has been using the same glass panel supplier for over nine years to ensure high standards of tempered glass panels for every pool fence installed. .
+Word Of Mouth Fencing has been using the same glass panel supplier for over nine years to ensure high standards of tempered glass panels for every pool fence installed.